bestia-dev/mem2_server/AzureVirtualMachine.md

 `chmod +x mem2_server`

 ## Rust cross build from Windows to Linux
+It is possible to build and run the Linux version from inside Windows.
-It must be done from the Linux SubSystem bash.
+But it must be done from WSL Windows Subsystem for Linux bash.
+Go to the mem2_server/ folder.
 First prepare the target:
 `rustup target add x86_64-unknown-linux-gnu`

-Build Rust for linux:
+Build the application in debug mode:
+`cargo build`
+Run it with:
+`sudo target/debug/mem2_server`
+Warning: `cargo run` will build, but the app will not have permission to listen to ports.
+Warning: The application needs the `ifconfig` command,
+but the Windows Subsystem for Linux does not have it.
+Now it has `ip addr` instead of `ifconfig`.
+But I still need the old one.
+To install ifconfig write:
+`sudo apt-get install net-tools`
+TODO: found a parser in Rust for `ip addr` https://github.com/mabels/linux-ip-parser/tree/master/rust

+For deployment on a true server build the release version for linux:
-`cargo build --release --target=x86_64-unknown-linux-gnu`
+`cargo build --release `

 ## TODO:
 If I start a program and go away and exit my ssh session.
 Does the program still run?